moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_image.md

 position: 5
 ---

-This page shows you how to create an image from a server.
+This page shows how to create an image from a server.

 > <strong>Requirements</strong>
+>
 - You have an account and are logged into [cloud.online.net](//cloud.online.net)
 - You have configured your [SSH Key](/howto/ssh_keys.html)
 - You have a running [server](/howto/create_instance.html)